Table of Contents

 Most common cases of fraud in banking

-Artificial Intelligence is, without a doubt, a highly valuable asset for any banking institution.
-But it’s not enough to just design and implement an AI-based solution.
+Artificial intelligence is, without a doubt, a highly valuable asset for any banking institution.
+But it’s not enough to just design and implement ai in banking fraud detection.
 To make the most of this technology, banks first need to recognize and understand the variety of possible threats that they need to focus on.

 Generative AI and deepfakes